mantisbt-plugins/import_user/README.md

 Password
 Access Level
 	Use the number value here ( see below)
-	If omitted, default will be 10 (VIEWER)
+	If omitted, default value for new accounts will be used Send email
-Send email
 	0 =  do not send email
 	1 =  Send email